Football Association of Thailand: History

 In 1916, King Vajiravudh founded "The Football Association of Thailand under Patronage of His Majesty the King" after that the association joined the FIFA in 1925 and AFC in 1954.

 Thailand national football team joined Olympic Games first time in Australia in 1956.

 The first football stadium, Supachalasai Stadium, was built in 1935.
 King's Cup, the first football cup was introduced in 1968.
 And then two years later, Queen's Cup, a national cup competition, started in 1970.

+In 2024 Nualphan Lamsam was elected as the first female president of the Football Association of Thailand, which also made her the first female president in the Asian Football Confederation.